Essiac tea with Sheep Sorrel roots included!

 There is a missing ingredient in most of the Essiac being produced in today's world.
 It is Sheep sorrel roots.
 Although Sheep sorrel herb (Rumex acetosella) is a standard ingredient in almost all Essiac (ess-ee-ac), it's almost always just the stems, flowers and leaves - the aerial parts - but not the roots.
 Blue Moon Herbs goes the extra mile to provide Essiac tea that includes Sheep sorrel roots, like its developer and namesake, Canadian nurse Rene Caisse's did.

-According to Rene Caisse (Reen Case), leaving out the Sheep sorrel root is leaving out the most important ingredient.
+According to Rene Caisse (pronounced Reen Case), leaving out the Sheep sorrel root is leaving out the most important ingredient.

 "You can buy the crushed leaves but they are no good alone.
 I found this out when I needed so much, when treating three to six hundred people afflicted with cancer every week for eight and a half years.
 I do know that the whole plant is needed.